 As the evenings start to lose light, don’t be afraid to switch your headlights on a little earlier than usual.
 Every year, once the clocks go back as part of daylight savings, the evenings become darker than a late-90s horror movie.
 Dipped headlights on a dull day are always a good idea as they increase your visibility to other road users, and they’re absolutely essential when driving at night.
 Research from Zurich shows that you’re more likely to have an accident driving between 4pm-7pm in November than you were before the clocks changed over, so always switch your lights on and stay alert.

 Before you set off on your next car journey, give yourself a spare few minutes to check that all of your lights are all in working order.
 Get a little help from someone who doesn’t mind (safely) glancing from the outside as you tap the brakes, check the indicators, headlights and reverse lights.
-Top tip: A little bit of toothpaste works wonders on scrubbing the exterior of your headlights if you notice they’re not shining to their full ability.
+If your lights are looking a little dim, read our guide to DIY headlight restoration.

 Beware of fog and morning frost